May 20, Reading 2 – Proverbs 29

 “If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.”

-And in 2 Timothy chapter 3 we read Paul saying,
+In 2 Timothy 3 we read Paul saying,

 “Indeed, all who desire to live a godly life in Christ Jesus will be persecuted, while evil people and imposters will go on from bad to worse, deceiving and being deceived.”

-Those who love wickedness will actively work against us, God’s people.
+Those who love wickedness will actively work against God’s people.

 But we have a God who has won the victory over death, the devil and sin.
 What else have we to do but praise and trust Him today!

-Thank You for Your Spirit living in us.
-Please help us as we are persecuted for Your sake.
+Thank You for Your Spirit abiding in us.

 Amen.